Recent Advances of Multimodal Continual Learning: A Comprehensive Survey

+With paired multimodal data samples, such as image-text pairs, modality relation regularization aims to preserve the learned pairwise relations between modalities from previous tasks, thereby mitigating the forgetting of cross-modal alignments.
+This category mainly addresses \textbf{\challengeNumDesc{2}}.
+Methods in this category typically utilize \textit{relation-based} KD~\cite{Gou2021Knowledge}, which guides the current model to mimic the inter-modality relations captured by the previous-task trained model.
+Let $\mathcal{F}^{(m_1)}$ and $\mathcal{F}^{(m_2)}$ be the feature sets of two modalities. $\mathcal{L}_{R,t}$ incorporates relation-based KD and can be formulated as follows~\cite{Gou2021Knowledge}:

+where $\Psi(\cdot,\cdot)$ is the relational function.
+Its output represents the relational knowledge, which can be a matrix (for many-to-many relations) or a vector (for one-to-many relations). $\mathcal{L}_{R}(\cdot)$ is the distillation loss function, such as the Frobenius norm~\cite{Zhang2024MultiStage} and cross-entropy loss~\cite{Zheng2023Preventing}.

-\textit{Relation-based KD} can be naturally combined with multimodal models that have paired data samples, such as image-text pairs.
-ZSCL~\cite{Zheng2023Preventing} first calculates the feature similarity between each image (or text) and various texts (or images) in a dataset using the fine-tuned CLIP and the frozen pre-trained CLIP models.
-Then, it employs KD to match the similarity distributions, thus preserving its zero-shot transfer ability.
-Since the CLIP pre-training dataset is private, ZSCL employs a reference dataset for KD.
-It further uses weight ensemble when fine-tuning CLIP to prevent the forgetting of old downstream tasks.
-Similarly, CTP~\cite{Zhu2023CTP} uses distillation to maintain image-to-text and text-to-image similarity distribution for cross-modal topology preservation. \citet{Ni2023Continual} demonstrate that continual training of CLIP will cause the Spatial Disorder (SD) issue in vision-language representation and may lead to downgraded performance.
-Thus, they propose Mod-X, which aims to preserve the spatial distribution of representations between modalities.
-Mod-X employs distillation on the contrastive matrix of the last and current CLIP models.
-The latest model MSPT~\cite{Chen2024Continual} optimizes image and text self-attention modules by utilizing shared key representations.
-It then applies distillation techniques to attention maps in the width dimension across consecutive steps.
-In this case, the relation-based KD is applied to each modality separately.
-To address the issue of modality imbalance, MSPT further proposes a gradient modulation strategy to balance the learning of two modalities, inspired by OGM-GE~\cite{Peng2022Balanced}.
+\mmclMethods ZSCL~\cite{Zheng2023Preventing} calculates the feature similarity between each image (or text) and various texts (or images) in a reference dataset using the fine-tuned and the frozen pre-trained CLIP models.
+It then employs KD to match the similarity distributions, thus preserving zero-shot transfer ability (\challengeNum{4}).
+Similarly, CTP~\cite{Zhu2023CTP} and MulKI~\cite{Zhang2024MultiStage} use distillation to maintain the image-text similarity distribution for cross-modal topology preservation.
+MulKI~\cite{Zhang2024MultiStage} additionally distills the relation matrices of visual features to maintain intra-modal relationships. \citet{Ni2023Continual} demonstrate that continual training of CLIP will cause the Spatial Disorder (SD) issue in vision-language representation and may lead to downgraded performance.
+Thus, their proposed method, Mod-X, preserves the spatial distribution of representations between modalities using distillation on the contrastive matrices of the last and current CLIP models.
+MSPT~\cite{Chen2024Continual} captures modality interactions via shared learnable keys in image and text self-attention modules and applies distillation to the attention maps for knowledge maintenance.
+To address modality imbalance (\challengeNum{1}), it proposes a gradient modulation strategy to balance the learning of modalities, inspired by OGM-GE~\cite{Peng2022Balanced}.